• Skip to primary navigation

 Brownie Ingredients

-• Chocolate Bar (optional) - For an extra hit of chocolate, you can grate 1.55-2 ounces of milk chocolate or semi-sweet chocolate bar to be folded into the batter.
+• Chocolate Bar (optional) - For an extra hit of chocolate, you can grate a milk chocolate or semi-sweet chocolate bar to be folded into the batter.

 Ganache Ingredients

-• Melting Wafers - You will need ¼ cup each of black, orange, and white melting wafers.
+• Melting Wafers - You will need black, orange, and white melting wafers.
 These colors should be relatively easy to find around Halloween on the baking aisle.
 If you can't find them, order them online or use white melting wafers and add food coloring.

 Candy Topping Ingredients

-• Peanut Butter Chips - ¼ cup of peanut butter baking chips (they'll be located next to the chocolate chips).
+• Peanut Butter Chips - They'll be located next to the chocolate chips.

 • Orange Sanding Sugar - For some extra decoration.